Bicycling

 Bicycling on Par'rus Trail

-Bicycling on the Pa'rus Trail
+Bicycling on the Pa'rus Trail is a popular activity throughout the year.

 Pa'rus Trail

 The Pa'rus Trail is a multi-use path with foot and bike traffic, so slow down and please be considerate of other visitors.
-The Pa'rus Trail begins at the Zion Canyon Visitor Center and can take you to the Zion Canyon Scenic Drive without the need to ride on UT-9 (the Zion-Mt Carmel Highway).
+The Pa'rus Trail begins at the Zion Canyon Visitor Center and can take you to the Zion Canyon Scenic Drive without the need to ride on UT-9 (the Zion-Mt.
+Carmel Highway).

 • There are lots of turns, bridges, blind corners, and wildlife along the trail.
 Cyclists must warn pedestrians before passing, either verbally or with a horn or bell.